 Negotiations: Parliament Must Stand Its Ground

-It is clear that the DSA will not solve all challenges users face online, and we have a long way to go if we wish to reign in the power of big tech platforms.
+It is clear that the DSA will not solve all challenges users face online, and we have a long way to go if we wish to rein in the power of big tech platforms.
 However, the EU Parliament's position, if it becomes law, could change the rules of the game for all platforms.
 During the upcoming negotiations with the European Council, whose positions are remarkably less ambitious than those of the Parliament, we will be working to ensure that Parliament stands its ground and any changes only further protect online expression, innovation, and privacy.